kristw/yeoman-easily/docs/api.md

 Similar to calling `generator.Base.extend()`, but it will automatically includes easily helper during initializing phase and save all props to config during configuring phase.
-If the config overwrites any or these two phase, you will have to add these extra lines of code to maintain the same behavior.

 **Kind**: static method of <code>[Easily](#Easily)</code>
 **Returns**: <code>Generator</code> - a generator created from the given config